Identify and avoid risks, barriers, and limitations

 Section 2: Key Business Initiatives

 As former FBI hostage negotiator Chris Voss outlines in his book Never Split the Difference, all successful negotiations begin with listening.
-To develop a value-based action plan, one must discover what their customer values most.
+To develop a value-based action plan, you need to discover what your customer values most.

 By focusing on your customers’ value expectations, you create opportunities to grow customer relationships that are more strategic in nature, which safeguards against competition while increasing customer loyalty.